tush-tr/articles/ARISH_NOTES.md

 * Added viewCounter field in Article model to keep track of view count (used to find trending articles)
 * Added code to increment the viewCounter when article is accessed from getOne Article Controller
 * Added route /article/trending which sends to 6 trending artiles
+* Connected Home carousel with backend to show trending articles